DNSingh-15/GitHub-Notes/github.md

    Cherry picking is the act of picking a commit from a branch and applying it to another branch
    ```
   a.  git checkout brach-name ( where we want the commit )
+  b. git fetch origin dev ( branch name from where we want the code into our local branch )
   b.  git cherry-pick  commit-id
    ```
 ### 5 (b).
 Merge Abort